keybase/client/go/saltpack/specs/saltpack_encryption.md

 encrypt the payload takes more time and 16 bytes more space than using [`crypto_stream_xor`](http://nacl.cr.yp.to/stream.html) directly.
 Nonetheless, we prefer box and secretbox for ease of implementation.
-Many languages have NaCl implementations that don't expose lower-level functions.
+Many languages have NaCl libraries that only expose these higher-level constructions.

 ### Nonces